 The General Permit does not cover agricultural storm water discharges or return flows from irrigated agriculture because these discharges are not defined as "point sources" and do not require coverage under an NPDES permit.
 The General Permit also does not cover other indirect or non-point source discharges from applications of pesticides, including discharges of pesticides to land that may be conveyed in storm water or irrigation runoff.
-The General Permit does not cover the discharge of pollutants related to applications of pesticides other than 2,4-D, acrolein, copper, diquat, endothall, fluridone, imazapyr, glyphosate, sodium carbonate peroxyhydrate, triclopyr based algaecides and aquatic pesticides, and adjuvants containing ingredients represented by the surrogate nonylphenol based pesticides; however, the General Permit includes a re-opener statement specifying that the permit may be reopened for the specific purpose of modifying the list of pesticides whose associated discharge is authorized by this General Permit.
+The General Permit does not cover the discharge of pollutants related to applications of pesticides other than 2,4-D, acrolein, copper, diquat, endothall, fluridone, imazapyr, glyphosate, sodium carbonate peroxyhydrate, triclopyr based algaecides and aquatic pesticides; however, the General Permit includes a re-opener statement specifying that the permit may be reopened for the specific purpose of modifying the list of pesticides whose associated discharge is authorized by this General Permit.